MatheusVilas/WoocommerceProgrammatically/README.md

 # WoocommerceProgrammatically
-Class to create a order of woocommerce Programmatically
+Class to create a order of woocommerce Programmatically and add value to order without change product price